KhronosGroup/SPIRV-Tools/syntax.md

 ## ID Definitions & Usage
 <a name="id"></a>

-An ID definition pertains to the `<result-id>` of an OpCode, and ID usage is a use of an ID as an input to an OpCode.
+An ID definition pertains to the `<result-id>` of an instruction, and ID usage is a use of an ID as an input to an instruction.

 An ID in the assembly language begins with `%` and must be followed by a name consisting of one or more letters, numbers or underscore characters.